 List out 5 adjectives that describe your brand and how you want others to feel when they experience your brand imagery.

-HOW TO CHOOSE OUTFITS AND PROPS FOR YOUR BRAND SHOOT
+HOW TO CHOOSE OUTFITS AND PROPS FOR YOUR BRAND PHOTOGRAPHY SHOOT

 As far as props go, I recommend checking your workspace for items you use every day.
-Pair those items with a few intentional purchases to uplevel your brand.
-Think of your brand in 5 years.
-What does it look like then compared to now?
+Pair those items with a few intentional purchases to elevate your brand.

 Here are a few extra styling tips:

-- Heels (even if you’re not the heels type) elongate the legs, making great lines in photos.
-Additionally, clothes that fit well and aren’t too loose photograph best!
+- Heels (even if you’re not the heels type) lengthen the legs, making great lines in photos.
+Additionally, clothes that fit well and aren’t too loose photograph the best!

 HOW TO PICK A LOCATION FOR YOUR BRAND PHOTOGRAPHY SHOOT

 Your office space?
 Out and about around your city?
 A rented studio?
-Selecting a location can make all the difference in the style of imagery captured.
+Selecting a location can make all the difference in the types of brand photos created.

 You have an office without natural light:

-If your brand vision is full of bright and airy photos filled with sunshine, you may need to rethink your vision.
+If your brand vision is full of light-filled photos filled with sunshine, you may need to rethink your vision.
 Discuss with your photographer about his or her artificial light capabilities.
 Being realistic here can make or break your final product.

-You want a mix of professional and lifestyle photos but don’t have an office:
+You want professional and lifestyle photos but don’t have an office:

-Searching for places to shoot on websites like Peerspace and Airbnb is a great option here.
-Plus, if you choose a spot near one of your favorite places in town, you can capture more “day in the life” lifestyle imagery.
-This gives you a perfect mix of professional & lifestyle photos for your brand.
+Searching for places to photograph on websites like Peerspace and Airbnb is a great option here.
+Plus, if you choose a spot near one of your favorite places in town, you can take more “day in the life” type imagery.
+This gives you a nice combination of professional & lifestyle photos for your brand.

-Thinking about your locations in advance will help you create a shot list that communicates your brand and voice as a whole instead of only a piece of it.
+Thinking about your locations in advance will help you create a shot list that communicates your brand holistically.
+Talk to you photographer, as they can best recommend local spots.

 You would love to shoot at another business’ studio or shop: